Debugging Tools

 • Input local service address: http://192.168.1.100:8080

-After entering the link, you can open the local RelayApp and start debugging testing.
+After entering the link, you can open the local MarsApp and start debugging testing.

-The debug RelayApp also supports testing for Self Service functionality, providing Self Service API call permissions to facilitate developers testing Self Service related features.
-Note that the debug RelayApp only provides API call permissions; the corresponding service-key needs to be maintained and managed by developers themselves.
+The debug MarsApp also supports testing for Self Service functionality, providing Self Service API call permissions to facilitate developers testing Self Service related features.
+Note that the debug MarsApp only provides API call permissions; the corresponding service-key needs to be maintained and managed by developers themselves.

-chevron-rightSelf Service API certificate (provided by debug RelayApp)hashtag
+chevron-rightSelf Service API certificate (provided by debug MarsApp)hashtag

 {